Lowland Leader Award

 - Consolidate your skills by gaining further walking experience including assisting with leading walking groups.
 Log all your walks into DLOG.
 Before assessment, you need a total of 20 quality lowland day walks (including walks done before training).

 - Complete a 16-hour outdoor first aid course.
-City of Edinburgh DofE Volunteers can access these courses free of charge from time to time, click here for dates and booking.
+Our volunteers can access these courses free of charge from time to time, click here for dates and booking.

 - Book onto and attend a Lowland Leader Assessment course.
 The course usually includes two days out walking and some indoor sessions.
 Assessments are run by highly experienced instructors who will give you ample opportunity to demonstrate your competence, experience and knowledge.
 The training course ends with a personal debrief and hopefully the confirmation that you have Passed the course… You are now a qualified Lowland Leader and are qualified to lead day walks in lowland countryside.

-- Book onto and attend an Expedition Skills Module course.
-This course usually involves a 2-night camping expedition in lowland countryside and it is a combined training and assessment course.
-Experienced instructors will be looking at your campcraft and expeditioning skills, but the course also involves training and knowledge sharing about how to train and supervise expedition groups to operate independently.
-This makes the module particularly relevant to DofE.
-The course hopefully ends with a confirmation that you have gained the Expedition Skills Module… You are now qualified to lead overnight walking expeditions in lowland countryside.
+- Book onto and attend a Camping Leader course.
+This course can be a day or a number of sessions building up to a minimum 8 hours contact time and it is a combined training and assessment course.
+Experienced instructors will be looking at your campcraft skills, but the course also involves training and knowledge sharing about how to train and supervise camping groups to operate independently.
+This makes the course particularly relevant to DofE.
+The course hopefully ends with a confirmation that you have gained the Camping Leader Award… You are now qualified to supervise groups in a variety of campsites.